koralreeef/anypercent-cuecollection/ch4.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/776237195602034738/unknown.png)
    \
-   have Madeline's right foot be on the platform before starting the extended hyper to be consistent.
+   Have Madeline's right foot be on the platform before starting the extended hyper to be consistent.
  </details>

  <details>